"4 in 1" Spinner

 This is a very tough Pepper bait with only a few known.
 Body is 2 1/4" long and has round side fins with painted eyes.
 The hook can be easily changed.
 Bait has been found in nickel and brass.
 Circa unknown.

 This is a very rare bait and may have never gone into production.
 It appears in no catalogs and based on the card it may well have been a salesman's sample.
-A good friend found two of these and was kind enough to give me this one to ad to my collection.
-Note the use of two balls behind the New Century Spinner.
+A good friend found two of these and was kind enough to give me this one to ad to my collection as well as another with a smaller New Century blade and brass balls.
+Note the use of two balls behind the New Century Spinner and one ball in front of it.
 Circa unknown.

 Stream Lined Minnow